Moteka1/homework-front-end/README.md

 Front End coding challenge.

+## My Notes

+After my emails with Austin and Matt, I know it's not best practice to include the API key.
+Usually i would include in an as an ENV var but for the project purpose included for ease of use.

+Hope you enjoy, I tried to make it clean and pleasent to look at.

 ## Project

 We would like you to build a web app that displays the trending GIFs on [Giphy](https://giphy.com/).
 Users visiting the website should be able to search for GIFs and see a list of results.
 The user should be able to expand a GIF and see its details (username, rating, anything you think could be relevant).

 Users should have a good user experience on desktop, tablet and mobile devices.